comumcravonamao/comumcravonamao.github.io/_posts/2024-06-02-bem-vindos.md

 Muitos dos artigos têm fontes de inspiração.
 Estão estou nas referências ou embebidas (caso das músicas).

 ---

+# Welcome

+This is the place to find opinions and analyses of the country and the world.

+Here we appeal to diversity and ideas, defending the resolution of conflicts and the advancement of societies through words, understanding, solidarity, satire and even poetry.

+It is a journey of discovery.
+It's about philosophy and personal growth that we should all share.

+# Objectives

+This is a project that fights for humanism, honesty and social justice and that focuses on political society and the economy.

+It is openly in favor of transparent journalism with its views and ideologies clearly discriminated; as well as in favor of independent journalism without geopolitical borders.

+It is also openly against the oppression of peoples in its different forms, in particular against war.

+# House Rules

+1. Be civilized;
+- Whether you agree or not, read, comment where relevant, but repeat the opinions of others;
+2. Facts have references;
+3. Opinions are in <span style="color:Platinum">gray</span>;
+4. Quotes are in <span style="color:Seashell;font-style:italic;">white</span>;

+## Muses

+Many of the articles have sources of inspiration.
+I am in the references or embedded (in the case of songs).

+---

 # Links e referências

 - [https://www.parlamento.pt/Legislacao/Paginas/ConstituicaoRepublicaPortuguesa.aspx](https://www.parlamento.pt/Legislacao/Paginas/ConstituicaoRepublicaPortuguesa.aspx)